SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

 **Video: Lower third - [0:15 - 0:21](https://youtu.be/2Ff6NQrWMsY?t=15)**

-Feedback example: "In the Lower Third their name is spelled incorrectly."
+Feedback example: "2:22, in the lower third their name is spelled incorrectly."

 ### 4. B-Roll Footage